Harvard Hosts 60-Year Curriculum Symposium

 According to Dean Lambert, responding to this new paradigm requires universities, specifically their continuing education divisions, to change how they think about learners and the education process: “If we acknowledge that the most effective of these workers are what we called ‘T-shaped’ employees with wonderful problem solving, moral reasoning, communication skills and some really saleable expertise, then you have to take responsibility as an educator for the 60-year curriculum.
 We’re not going to abandon our two-, four-, and seven-year learners but we have to take responsibility for a second.”

 Harvard’s Continuing Education Division has already made several notable changes to start taking responsibility for learners throughout the career cycles.
 These changes include implementing a customer relationship management system (CRM) to track students’ credentials over time.
-Dean Lambert also notes that they have had to implement several policy changes, which enable the university to more easily offer “nanocredentials,” which are typically less than the hours of a university course, and “microcrendentials,” which are more hours than a course but not equivalent to a degree.
-Finally, Dean Lambert emphasized the need to move to “macrocredentialing,” which will certify a students’ ability to take on new roles over time.
+Dean Lambert also notes that they have had to implement several policy changes to ensure the university can more easily offer “nanocredentials,” which don’t meet the hours of a typical university course, and “microcrendentials,” which don’t meet the credit requirements of a full degree.
+Finally, Dean Lambert emphasizes the need to move to “macrocredentialing,” which will certify a students’ ability to take on new roles over time.

 Online Learning Supports 60-Year Curriculum

 Not surprisingly, Dean Lambert’s understanding of the 60-year curriculum appears to recognize the critical role of online and blended learning.
 As he observes, while it may be difficult for higher educators to accept, increasingly, “We can’t tell the learner where or when to learn.
 We have to give them space and time to do it.”
 Notably, Dean Lambert is by no means new to online learning.
-Prior to joining Harvard’s Division of Continuing Education, he served as associate provost of OnlinePlus at Colorado State University (CSU), which is home to over 13,000 students in four undergraduate, 27 master’s, and three PhD programs, and was the founder and interim CEO of CSU Global Campus.
+Prior to joining Harvard’s Division of Continuing Education, he served as associate provost of OnlinePlus at Colorado State University (CSU), which is home to over 13,000 students in four undergraduate, 27 master’s, and three PhD programs.

 Harvard University’s Symposium

-A representative from Harvard’s Division of Continuing Education told eLearning Inside News that this weekend’s symposium on the 60-year curriculum will include in-depth workshops and presentations offered by national and international thought leaders from the industry (e.g., Hewlett Foundation, Lumina, and Parthenon).
+A representative from Harvard’s Division of Continuing Education told eLearning Inside that this weekend’s symposium on the 60-year curriculum will include in-depth workshops and presentations offered by national and international thought leaders from industry.
 Leaders in higher educators will also be present.
-In addition to representatives from Harvard University, presentations will be offered by colleagues at MIT, the University of Washington and Cal-Berkeley.
+In addition to representatives from Harvard University, presentations will be offered by colleagues at MIT, the University of Washington, and Cal-Berkeley.